National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Direct all written comments to Jennifer Jessup, Departmental Paperwork Clearance Officer, Department of Commerce, Room 6616, 14th and Constitution Avenue NW., Washington, DC 20230 (or via the Internet at JJessup@doc.gov).

 FOR FURTHER INFORMATION CONTACT:

 The 1982 Convention on the Conservation of Antarctic Marine Living Resources (Convention) established the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR).
-CCAMLR meets annually to adopt measures to conserve and manage the marine living resources of the Convention Area.
-The United States is a Contracting Party to the Convention and a member of CCAMLR and its Scientific Committee.
+The United States is a Contracting Party to the Convention.
 The Antarctic Marine Living Resources Convention Act (AMLRCA) directs and authorizes the United States to take actions necessary to meet its treaty obligations as a Contracting Party to the Convention.
 The regulations implementing AMLRCA are at 50 CFR part 300, subpart G. The record keeping and reporting requirements at 50 CFR part 300 form the basis for this collection of information.
 This collection of information concerns research in, and the harvesting and importation of, marine living resources from waters regulated by CCAMLR related to ecosystem research, U.S. Start Printed Page 79863harvesting permit application and/or harvesting vessel operators and to importers and re-exporters of Antarctic marine living resources.
 The collection is necessary in order for the United States to meet its treaty obligations as a contracting party to the Convention.

 II.
 Method of Collection

 Paper applications, electronic reports, satellite-linked vessel monitoring devices, radio and telephone calls, gear and vessel markings are required from participants and methods of transmittal include internet, satellite, facsimile and mail transmission of forms, reports and information.